Zone Look-up Map

 |

-Section and Table numbers refer to the Effective Draft of the IDO as of August 2021.
+Section and Table numbers refer to the Effective Draft of the IDO as of August 2024.

-The U.S. Constitution's Fifth Amendment protects property rights from "takings" without due process from either regulations that deprive someone of all value in their property or from eminent domain that takes owernship of the property without "just compensation," which is typically payment of fair market value of the property.
+The U.S. Constitution's Fifth Amendment protects property rights from "takings" without due process from either regulations that deprive someone of all value in their property or from eminent domain that takes ownership of the property without "just compensation," which is typically payment of fair market value of the property.

 Zoning establishes what uses are allowed on a property and the development standards that are required that might limit the use in order to protect the public health, safety, and welfare, which includes aesthetic benefits to the public.